 The Egyptian approach catches on.
 In the Greek Mystery Cults, like the Eleusinian Mysteries, a happy afterlife, in explicit contrast to Homer, is contingent on initiation.
 This rebounds back to Egypt, if it didn't actually originate there, in the cult of Isis and Osiris, where the latter was brought back from the dead, mainly through the efforts of Isis, fighting the opposition of their brother Seth all the way.
 Exported to Rome, the cult of Isis joins the growing ranks of actual Mystery Religions, which end up including Mithraism, imported from Iran, and Christianity, spreading from Judaism and adapted more to gentile tastes.

 We see various currents in Christian theology about the afterlife.
 Since Jesus promises life, one might conclude that otherwise the dead descend to Homeric misery and insensibility.
 The Christian promise is thus conformable to the Eleusinian.
 However, the idea becomes more popular that the Underworld is a place of punishment, to which the damned are consigned, because of their sin.
 Thus, the Christian promise is as much redemption from sin as salvation from death.
-This is then complicated by the circumstance that many people are morally good, whether they have even heard about Christianity or not -- so Dante introduced a kind of earthy paradise into Hell, for the "vituous pagans," and even for the Sultān Saladin, despsite his being an infidel who inflicted catastrophic defeats on Christians.
+This is then complicated by the circumstance that many people are morally good, whether they have even heard about Christianity or not -- so Dante introduced a kind of earthy paradise into Hell, for the "virtuous pagans," and even for the Sultān Saladin, despsite his being an infidel who inflicted catastrophic defeats on Christians.
+No modern Jihadist earns or warrants the respect in which Saladin was held by the Crusaders or other Christians.
 On the other hand, the traditional Christian principle was that Original Sin can only be eradicated by Baptism and Christian belief, meaning that non-believers are properly damned, whatever their apparent moral status.

 This "Antistrophe" is not the same thing as Kant's famous "Copernican Revolution."
 That switched the passivity of Empiricist perception into the activity of synthesis in the mind: